Scheduling & Rollouts

 - Gradual: Transition gradually between steps.

-While a feature is active and a rollout has been set, you can view the current % of rollout at any time.
+While a Feature is active and a rollout has been set, you can view the current % of rollout at any time.

 Here is how you'd set up the phased rollout example described above: